azalAbedi/drum-kit/README.md

 # drum-kit
-A practice in click and keyboard events, allowing the user to play drum set (HTML, CSS, JavaScript)
+A practice on click and keyboard events, allowing the user to play a drum set (HTML, CSS, JavaScript)